rancorm/nvim-aqua/README.md

 ## Observer

-This plugin comes with a Swift script, [observer.swift](scripts/observer.swift), which watches for macOS appearance changes.
+The plugin includes a Swift script, [observer.swift](scripts/observer.swift), designed to monitor macOS appearance changes.

-This script runs when the plugin does and prints a `1` (light) or `0` (dark) to standard out when changes are detected.
+The script is triggered under specific conditions (e.g., on startup or during certain events) and outputs either `1` (light mode) or `0` (dark mode) to standard output when changes are detected.

-The Lua portion of the plugin that spawns the script, uses a callback to handle the output and pass the value, `1` or `0`, to the user change function.
-Where the user can make use of it.
+The Lua component of the plugin is responsible for launching the Swift script and employs a callback mechanism to handle the script's output.
+The callback function receives the value (1 or 0) and passes it to a user-defined function, allowing users to incorporate the information as needed.